qiyangduan/standard-models-1/telco/churn_prediction_by_r.md

 # Very simple Decision Tree to Start With

-We will first implement the basic function by
+We will first implement the basic function by a commonly used algorithm CART.

 ```r
 \> head(train_data,3)
   X_state_code X_tenure_days X_zip_code X_international_roaming_flag